HTTPArchive/almanac.httparchive.org/src/content/en/2025/privacy.md

 Google continues to dominate the tracking space, followed by Facebook.
 On the outset, online tracking is lucrative to large companies that can leverage it to serve more targeted ads.
 However, the consolidation of tracking information amongst a few centralized players is cause for concern to more privacy-conscious users.

 Efforts to avoid tracking are constantly being deployed and evaded.
-For example, [medium.com](http://medium.com) continues to track users by acting as a domain that is ‘bounced’ through.
+For example, we observed [medium.com](http://medium.com) in bounce sequences, though likely for functional purposes rather than covert tracking.
 However, we also discuss safer browser policies, such as sharing user-agent client hints instead of the actual user agent string.

 Laws and regulations governing online tracking are evolving, along with the mechanisms deployed to comply with them.
 We see incomplete implementations and poor adoption of the latest version of TCF (v2).
-However, it comes with a rise in the adoption of the Global Privacy Protocol, which is a new addition by the IAB.
-Moreover, we see a dramatic reduction in Consent Management Platforms.
+However, it comes with a rise in the adoption of the Global Privacy Platform, which is a new addition by the IAB.
+Moreover, we see a shift in the Consent Management Platform landscape.